willhowes/CV/README.md

 #### Makers Academy (June-Sept 2019)

 Attending Makers Academy has been an incredible experience.
 As well as being great fun, it has proved to me what you can achieve in a short space of time with focused and goal-orientated learning.
 During the course, my coding skills have been transformed.
 For example, at the start of the course I barely knew what Test-Driven Development ('TDD') was, now I consider myself to competent at test driving to build any program.
 The benefit of attending Makers Academy go beyond coding.
 I have improved my communication skills which have made me a more effective pair programmer and team-player.
 At Makers Academy you are encouraged to self-learn and set your own goals.
-Since the start of the course, I have become highly effective at setting my learning goals, researching for learning materials and monitoring my progress.
+Since the start of the course, I have become highly effective at setting learning goals, researching and studying suitable materials and putting what I have learned into practice.
+I have also kept track of my progress with a [learning portfolio](https://github.com/willhowes/makers_portfolio_and_notes).
 With these skills in place, I am very well equipped to learn new languages, frameworks and technologies in the fast-moving tech industry.

 #### Brighton Metropolitan College - adult education evening classes (2017 to 2018)